Texas Sexual Abuse Lawyer

 - Other kids with past histories of sexual abuse

-Call us for a free consultation to discuss whether your case falls into this category.
+Get a free consultation with a Houston personal injury attorney to discuss whether your case falls into this category.
 (713) 932-0777.

 Sexual Abuse by Pastors, Youth Ministers, and Other Clergy

 Churches should do a background check on anyone they place in a special position of power and trust, particularly when they will work in isolated circumstances with children.
 When a Pastor or youth minister is not properly vetted or a church ignores reports of sexual misconduct of a church employee, the church may bear responsibility for the harm done.
 Call us for a free confidential consultation today.

 Sexual Abuse by a Teacher at a Private School, College, or University

 Many public schools are shielded from liability for the actions of their employees by the sovereign immunity laws.
 Similarly, homeowners’ policies will exclude liability for intentional acts by the homeowner.

 However, when the school is a private school, private university, or private college, there may be legal recourse if the professor/teacher was not properly screened at the time of hiring.
 Background checks are critical when placing someone in a position of authority over students.
 If you have been sexually abused or molested by a school employee at a private school or university, you may have legal recourse.
 Call Simmons and Fletcher, P.C. for a free confidential consultation today.